Relax, The Sharks Aren't Interested In You, But Don't Bug Them Either

 Bader says the sharks are here to eat and they’re only interested in other fish, stingrays and smaller sharks.

-Captain Cameron Abel, of the Long Beach Fire Department, Marine Safety Division has been keeping a close eye on the water.
-He says the sharks haven’t shown any aggressive behavior towards humans.
+Capt.
+Cameron Abel of the Long Beach Fire Department Marine Safety Division has been keeping a close eye on the water.
+He says the sharks haven’t shown any aggressive behavior toward humans.

-Juvenile Great Whites were spotted here about the same time last year.
+Juvenile great whites were seen here about the same time last year.
 While Abel says the sharks won’t necessarily go after people in the water, it’s always best to keep your distance and respect their wild environment.